What is Kabayaki Sauce, aka Eel Sauce?

 Eel Sauce Tips

-Before you start adding eel sauce to everything, you should know that it only lasts for about two weeks in the fridge, so make sure to use it all up as fast as possible.
-Also, if you’d prefer to use a gluten-free alternative to your soy sauce, tamari makes for a great substitute.
-And if you can’t get your hands on mirin, your next best option should be aji-mirin, which is a delicious condiment that is designed to taste like the Japanese rice wine.
+Before you start adding eel sauce to everything, you should know that it only lasts for about three weeks in the fridge, so make sure to use it all up as fast as possible.
+For an authentic taste, use Japanese soy sauce instead of Chinese, Thai, or Korean variants.
+Also, if you'd prefer to use a gluten-free alternative to your soy sauce, tamari makes for a great substitute.
+And if you can't get your hands on mirin, your next best option should be aji-mirin, which is a delicious condiment that is designed to taste like Japanese rice wine.
+And remember to always use high-quality ingredients and products.

-If you want to try kabayaki before making it at home, be sure to grab a pack of J-Basket Saba Kabayaki, which comes with broiled mackerel coated in eel sauce, or Iwate Sanma Kabayaki, which features the same unagi sauce, this time on a saury fish, online at Bokksu Market today!
+If you want to try kabayaki before making it at home, be sure to grab a pack of J-Basket Saba Kabayaki, which comes with broiled mackerel coated in eel sauce.
+It tastes fantastic as a sushi pairing and as a topping for hot rice.
+We also recommend Iwate Sanma Kabayaki, which features the same unagi sauce, this time on a saury fish.

 Author Bio